Actifio/AGMPowerLib/README.md

 Each backup appliance has a set of parameters that are used to:

 * Enable and disable functions.
 These parameters are usually: 0 (off) or 1 (on)
-* Use slot limits to control concurrently running jobs
+* Set slot limits to control concurrently running jobs
 * Set values such as timeouts

 ### Display and setting parameters